 If you provide a design that we’re generally unhappy with, how do you handle it?

 This is an interesting question.
 Some designers become emotionally invested in their project and they have strong feelings about what they designed, while others just want to build something great that the client also loves.

 After I receive my first concept, how many rounds of revisions will you provide to me and how long will it take between each round of revisions?

-This is important because some web designers can go dormant, especially the smaller web design firms or the one person show freelancers – they’ve got a lot going on and are trying to manage everything by themselves.
-It’s good to get up and right from the start.
+This is important because some web designers can go dormant, especially the smaller web design firms or the one-person-show freelancers – they’ve got a lot going on and are trying to manage everything by themselves.
+It’s good to set expectations right from the start.
 If they tend to hide during the project you can call them out on it because you asked them in the beginning how long to wait in between changes.

 What type of quality control or testing process do you have between the time you will design the site and the time you will launch it?

-Do you host a website or would we have to host it?
+Do you host websites or would we have to host it?

-Many firms like to host their own website typically because they think it’s cheaper or they found some ad somewhere for $9 a month hosting.
-The truth is, there a lot of things that can go wrong on a hosting account – we’ve seen people who forget to pay the bill lose the login and are unable to keep track of the account as a result, and hackers get in and use the account for illegal activities, you name it.
+Many firms like to host their own websites typically because they think it’s cheaper or they found some ad somewhere for $9 a month hosting.
+The truth is, there a lot of things that can go wrong on a hosting account – we’ve seen people who forget to pay the bill lose the login and are unable to keep track of the account as a result, and hackers get in and use the account for illegal activities, and so on.
 You may spend a little bit more, but it is better to have your website designer control the account.
-This gives them complete responsibility and complete control over everything to make sure that your website is running at its best.
+This gives them complete responsibility and complete access to everything to make sure that your website is running at its best.

 Let’s be honest here, companies stay in business by charging for their time.
 But what you need to consider is, are you going to get a bill for $8.75 every time you send a quick email?
 Or do they have some sort of formal consultation process where they can block off times and charge you accordingly for the expertise they have acquired to earn a living on?